One Campus Gives You College Credits Before Graduation

 You might lean toward Northeast Early College if:

-If I am being honest, these are two campuses serving very different missions.
-Navarro gives you reliable, well rounded high school academics in a great central Austin location.
-Northeast Early College gives you a specialized program that can fundamentally change the economics of college for your student.
+If I am being honest, these are two campuses that look a lot alike on the state report card, both landing at a 75, but serving somewhat different missions.
+Navarro gives you a smaller early college campus in a great central Austin location.
+Northeast Early College gives you a larger program serving a more challenging population with a stronger Closing the Gaps result.
 Neither one is “better” in any universal sense.
 It comes down to your student and what they need.

 Frequently Asked Questions